UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_19.md

 4  Sep-12-2019 17:28  Afternoon Ride  Ride  1891     12.48  TIRED BY THE END OF THE WEEK.
 ```

-Not too shabby\!

-How about a new column that contains the number of times “RAIN” is
-counted in `upper_cycle`:

 ``` python
 rain_cycle = upper_cycle.assign(Rain = upper_cycle['Comments'].str.count('RAIN'))
 rain_cycle.head()